 A Veterinary Visit for Your Itchy Dog

-When you arrive for your dog's appointment, your veterinary technician/nurse will talk to you about your pet's symptoms, medications, and home information.
+When you arrive for your dog's appointment, your veterinary technician/nurse will talk to you about many things, including your pet's signs, medications, and home information.
 Be prepared to answer questions like:

-Your veterinarian will review these answers, along with your pet's complete medical history, and do a thorough physical exam taking a close look at the skin and fur.
-Special attention will be given to ears, skin folds, feet, and nails.
+Your veterinarian will review these answers, along with your pet's complete medical history.
+They also will do a thorough physical exam, making sure to take a close look at the skin and fur.
+Special attention will be given to the ears, skin folds, feet, and nails.
 They'll check for signs of fleas, flea dirt, or hair loss that may signify the presence of parasites.
 Any obvious areas of redness, scaling, bumps and sores, or hair loss will be assessed.

 Tests to Identify Your Pet's Itch

-Based on your dog's physical exam, symptoms, and medical history, your veterinarian may recommend some tests.
+Based on your dog's physical exam, signs, and medical history, your veterinarian may recommend some tests.

 Testing for Bacterial or Fungal (Yeast) Infections

-These samples can be analyzed under a microscope to check for the presence of bacteria and/or yeast.
-In some cases, the samples may be sent to an outside laboratory to identify the exact type of bacteria and what medications it’s susceptible to.
+These samples will be analyzed under a microscope to check for the presence of bacteria and/or yeast.
+In some cases, the samples may be sent to an outside laboratory to identify the exact type of bacteria and what medications are best to use for treatment, especially if there is a resistant infection.

 Testing for Parasites and Other Infections

-Sometimes these initial in-house tests don’t provide the answers we’re looking for.
+Sometimes these initial in-house tests don’t provide the answers we’re looking for to diagnose your dog.
 At this point, your veterinarian may recommend more advanced testing like blood testing to rule out any other conditions (such as hypothyroidism).
 These tests are often sent out to other labs and may take 1–2 weeks to get results.
 A diet trial for up to 2 months may be needed for a food allergy diagnosis.
 A skin biopsy may be helpful to confirm the diagnosis of an allergy or infection, or uncover less common skin diseases.

 Results & Initial Treatment Plan

 When your veterinarian determines the underlying cause of your pet's itching, they'll create an initial treatment plan.
-This may include oral anti–itch allergy medications, oral and/or topical antibacterial and antifungal therapies, supplements, medicated shampoos, or special diets.
-Some pets may also benefit from an injectable medication designed to control itching.
+This may include oral or injectable anti–itch allergy medications, oral and/or topical antibacterial and antifungal therapies, supplements, medicated shampoos, or special diets.

 Even if your veterinarian can't finalize your pet's diagnostic results at the time of your visit, they'll still provide treatment for the itch right away.
 These treatments can help break the cycle of itch and give your dog (and you) some relief while you’re waiting on test results or next steps.